joseasoler/imogrify/README.md

 ### Dependencies

-Dependencies are retrieved through the `find_package` CMake feature. imogrify has optional [vcpkg](https://github.com/microsoft/vcpkg) support, disabled by default.
+Dependencies are retrieved through the `find_package` CMake feature.

+- **[Catch2](https://github.com/catchorg/Catch2)**: A modern, C++-native, test framework for unit-tests.
+Only used if `IMOGRIFY_BUILD_UNIT_TESTS` is enabled.

 - **[fmt](https://fmt.dev/latest/index.html)**: Modern formatting and printing library.

-With `IMOGRIFY_BUILD_UNIT_TESTS` enabled:

-- **[Catch2](https://github.com/catchorg/Catch2)**: A modern, C++-native, test framework for unit-tests.
+#### vcpkg

+imogrify has optional [vcpkg](https://github.com/microsoft/vcpkg) support, disabled by default. imogrify uses custom ports for some of its dependencies, which can be found in the cmake/vcpkg/ports subfolder.

 ### CMake presets

-imogrify provides a set of CMake presets commonly used during development.
+imogrify provides a set of CMake presets used during development.

 ## Acknowledgements